-The Group's activities in this segment consist of operating a network of high-tech training and instruction centers which provide application courses, professional training courses and advanced professional studies in the high-tech industry, courses of soft skills and management training and provision of training and implementation of computer systems directly in institutions.
+The Group's activities in this segment consist of operating a network of high-tech training and instruction centers that provide application courses, professional training courses and advanced professional studies in the high-tech industry, courses of soft skills and management training, and provision of training and implementation of computer systems directly in institutions.

-Computer infrastructure and cloud solutions:
+Cloud infrastructure and computer solutions:

-The company's activities is primarily providing computer solutions to computer and communications infrastructures, marketing and sale of computers and peripheral equipment to business customers, providing related services, and cloud computing solutions (through the business specializing unit of the Company - Cloud Zone) and a myriad of services regarding Database services and Big data services (through the specialized business unit Data zone).
+The company's activities are primarily providing computer solutions to computer and communications infrastructures, marketing and sale of computers and peripheral equipment to business customers, providing related services, and cloud computing solutions (through the business specializing unit of the Company - Cloud Zone) and a myriad of services regarding Database services and Big data services (through the specialized business unit Data zone).